alex-page/github-project-automation-plus/README.md

 ## Release History

+- v0.1.2 - Fix action not running for a card that exists in multiple projects
 - v0.1.1 - Document type filter so action runs once
 - v0.1.0 - Add support for user projects
 - v0.0.3 - Automatic build before commit